-NC Innovations Waiver Services: Children ages 3-21 and adults who are functionally eligible, but not enrolled in the NC Innovations 1915(c) waiver program, who are exiting an Intermediate Care Facility for Individuals with Intellectual Disabilities.
+NC Innovations Waiver Services: The NC Innovations Waiver (b)(3) services will end on April 1, 2023 when the state transitions all enrollees receiving (b)(3) deinstitutionalization services to the 1915(c) Waiver.
+Children ages 3-21 and adults who are functionally eligible, but not enrolled in the NC Innovations 1915(c) waiver program, who are exiting an Intermediate Care Facility for Individuals with Intellectual Disabilities.
 This service is consistent with the NC Innovations 1915(c) Waiver program.
 Providers must meet all NC Innovations Waiver requirements and be enrolled providers.
+The state will transition all enrollees receiving 1915 (b)(3) deinstitutionalization services to the 1915(c) Waiver on April 1, 2023.